In Pandas, you can convert a column (string/object or integer type) to datetime using the to_datetime()

 df = pd.DataFrame(data)

-In the image above, we can see that we have four columns and the last most contains the datetime strings that we want to convert.
-First, however, we can have a look at the data types of the dataframe.
+In the image above, we can see that we have four columns, and the last columns contain the datetime strings that we want to convert.
+First, however, we can look at the data types of the dataframe.
 This can be done using the info() method:

 Pandas Convert Column with the to_datetime() Method

-In this section, we are going to work with the to_datetime() to 1) convert strings, and 2) convert integers.
-Both to datetime, of course.
+In this section, we will work with the to_datetime() to 1) convert strings, and 2) convert integers to datetime, of course.

-Now, here’s how to convert a column to datetime:
+Now, here is how to convert a column to datetime:

 # convert column to datetime pandas